-It was simplistic, Catholics and Nationalists are not always the same, but the idea that they would outbreed and then decide on a united Ireland when they gained a slight majority of 50 per cent or more...
-I always said about this idea of '50 per cent plus 1' that I would not want to be around if the existing majority of Unionists were forced into a united Ireland because of '50 per cent plus 1'.
+It was simplistic, Catholics and Nationalist are not always the same, but the idea that they would outbreed and then decide on a united Ireland ...
+I always said about this idea of '50% plus 1' that I wouldn't want to be around if the existing majority of Unionists are forced into a united Ireland because of '50% plus 1'.
 We need to come to an accommodation with people with different ideas of Ireland.
-It is about uniting the people, about agreeing to par differences like with the Good Friday Agreement and have a pared constitution with political issues.
-For instance when I was Minister of Communication and Energy I said it did not make sense that on a small island there are two electricity grids.
-They should be connected so when there is a problem on one side the other side can help.
-In fairness to the politicians in the North, they agreed with that.
-Equally, when you came to this hotel or my own house or when you called from a mobile phone in the sitting room of my house I would be welcome to speak with the UK.
-I became Minister for Telecommunication and forced them to make sure that if that were to happen I would not have excessive roaming charges.
+It is about uniting the people, about agreeing to par differences like with the Good Friday Agreement, have a pared constitution with political issues.
+For instance, I was minister of communication and energy, I said it did not make sense that on a small island there are two electricity grids.
+They should be connected.
+When there is a problem on one side, the other side can help.
+In fairness to the politicians in the North, they agree with that.
+Equally, when you came to this hotel or my own house, when you started the mobile phone, in the sitting room of my house I would be welcomed to the UK.
+I became minister for telecommunication and forced them to make sure that if that was to happen I wouldn't have excessive roaming charges.
 I led charge on the EU level of doing away with roaming across Europe.
 How to replicate that in Turkey?
-I do not claim any expertise.
+I don't claim any expertise.
 I do think that perhaps some outside influence would be of great help.
 The EU has so much on the play that they may want somebody else to settle it.
 The EU would say to a country like Turkey that it would be encouraging internal efforts to bring peace in Turkey.
 Only then would a majority favour Turkey to join the EU.

-Participant: What kinds of relations were there between the Republican government in Ireland and the IRA?
+Participant 10: What kind of relations were there between the Republican government in Ireland and the IRA?

 Dermot Ahern: Torturous ones.
 In 1988 I was asked by the then Prime Minister of the Republic to meet them in secret.
 I did that in Dundalk.
 With Gerry Adams, Mitchell McLaughlin, Pat Sheehan; now leading Sinn Féin members.
 There were efforts mainly by religious people to see if there was any possibility that the IRA would stop their campaign of violence.
-Over time, although it was torturous, it has worked out.
+Over time, it was torturous, that has worked out.
 It was one of the things my party did.
-The more we were successful at convincing Sinn Féin to put down the gun and go into politics the more they would ease into our space.
-The recession also did not help but it happened.
+The more we were successful to convince Sinn Féin to put down the gun and go into politics, they would ease into our space.
+The recession also helped, but it happened.
 Sinn Féin is now a reasonably legitimate political party.
 One of their leaders said we fight with the Armalite in one and the ballot box in the other hand.
 Unfortunately, they continued for a long time.

-The biggest bank raid in history of the British Isles took place towards the end of the peace talks; 26 million pounds was stolen in Belfast.
-Without a shadow of doubt, I was then Minister of Foreign Affairs and subsequently of justice, Sinn Féin/IRA carried it out.
+The biggest bank raid in history of the British Isles took place towards the end of the peace talks, £26 million were stolen in Belfast.
+Without a shadow of doubt, I was minister of Foreign Affairs and subsequently of justice, it was carried out by Sinn Féin/IRA.
 One reason was that it was a way of paying off a lot of combatants.
 It was sanctioned by leaders of Sinn Féin/IRA as a way of allowing their members to come away from violence and go into 'legitimate' business.
-There is nasty laundry, almost every week on this side of the border.
+There is nasty laundry, literally every week on this side of the border.
 Toxic sludge from fuel laundering is dumped from across border.
 The local authority spent millions trying to deal with this.
 Without a shadow of doubt, the people who are diesel laundering were formally shooting and killing people.